Davilarek/apt-repo/README.md

-This is repository for APT in my [LinuxJSEdition] project.
+This is repository for Advanced Packaging Tool in my [LinuxJSEdition] project.
 You can submit own packages.
 An example package is in "example-package-install.js".
 Every package need to have "-install.js" (without quotes) at the end of file name.